OKKW/Thor/README.md

 Me and a friend built a dog classification app for iOS and Android.
 This code is a sample of the API used in the app.
 <br>
-You will also find a basic model building Jupyter notebook in this repo.
+You will also find a basic model building/training Jupyter notebook in this repo.
 <br>
 I also built a faster API using an improved model which uses FastAPI and Gunicorn, to be uploaded.